North Fork of Long Island

 The History of Winemaking on Long Island

 Long Island, and the North Fork in particular, have a long agriculture history, with potatoes being the primary crop starting in the 1900s.
 As the agricultural scene has developed on the East End many crops have been planted with the introduction on vineyards in the early 1970s.

 The first vineyard was planted on Long Island in 1973 by Alex and Louisa Hargrave.
 Pioneers in the industry, they were followed by a group of enthusiastic investors, grape growers, and winemakers bringing a wide range of experience from across the globe.
 One of those early winemaking pioneers was our own Russell Hearn who moved to Long Island in 1990.
 Over the last several decades Russell has made his mark on the Long Island industry as winemaker for several well know wineries, as an advocate for the industry and New York State agriculture, and most recently as founder of Premium Wine Group, a custom crush facility encouraging small, fine quality wine producers like Suhru Wines to flourish.

-Over the last several decades the Long Island wine region has seen dramatic growth.
+Over the last several decades the Long Island Wine Country has seen dramatic growth.
 Long Island winemakers use of traditional practices as well as creative innovation has led to a rich, unique, wine culture that has caught the attention of wine experts from all around the word.
 Now, with several decades of experience under our belt the Long Island wine region and the North Fork of Long Island has grown into one of the most exciting up-and-coming wine regions in the country with 38+ tasting rooms and over 50 wineries on the island.
 Explore all that the North Fork has to offer on the North Fork Wine Trail!

 The North Fork Terroir